Fody/Costura/README.md

 ## Creating a clean output directory

 Costura only merges dependencies.
-It does not handle cleaning those dependencies from you output directory.
+It does not handle cleaning those dependencies from your output directory.
 So this means the resultant merged dll/exe will exist in your output directory (eg `bin\Debug`) next to all your dependencies.
 If you want to clean this directory you can add the following to your project file.

     <Target
         AfterTargets="AfterBuild;NonWinFodyTarget"